-- To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse (including concerns relating to forced marriage, honour-based violence, child trafficking and exploitation, female genital mutilation, possible radicalisation, risk of involvement in serious crime and upskirting). - To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, such as police, social care and health services. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory Disclosure and Barring Service (DBS) check (according to guidance), and a central record is kept for audit. - Ensure that children who have been abused will be supported in line with a child protection plan, where deemed necessary. - Ensure children are given the skills they need to recognise and stay safe from abuse, including teaching pupils about healthy and safe relationships, and how to recognize when a relationship may be controlling or unsafe.
+- To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse which may include concerns relating to Child Criminal Exploitation (CCE), Child Sexual Exploitation (CSE), County Lines, radicalisation, upskirting or Honour based Abuse (HBA) such as forced marriage, Female Genital Mutilation (FGM) and breast ironing.
+Staff are also made aware of the potential serious emotional and psychological impacts of being exposed to domestic abuse. - To provide a systematic means of monitoring children known or thought to be at risk of harm, and to ensure we, the school, contribute to assessments of need and support arrangements for those children. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, such as police, Social Care and health services. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory Disclosure and Barring Service (DBS) check (according to statutory guidance), and that a central record is kept. - To ensure that children at risk of harm will be supported in line with a Child Protection Plan, where deemed necessary. - To ensure that children are given the skills they need to recognise and stay safe from abuse, including teaching pupils about healthy and safe relationships, and how to recognize when a relationship may be controlling, coercive or unsafe.

-3. Safeguarding Team Appointments
+3. Contact Details for Safeguarding Team and External Agencies